 Brazil is working towards adopting a similar privacy framework as the General Data Protection Regulation (GDPR).
 The country is currently working on the development of the National Data Protection Authority and the privacy law that shall govern the nation.
 Faced with many challenges in constructing a legal framework in a place where it was very limited, the country has been able to get a substantial amount of work done.

 The privacy law refers to the law 13.709 of Brazil as the General Data Protection Law or, in Portuguese the Lei Geral de Proteção de Dados Pessoais (“LGPD”).
 This was sanctioned by the former president of Brazil, Michel Temer in August of 2018.
-After refinement and review, the law is expected to be enforced by August 2021.
+After refinement and review, the law is now in effect.
 The main purpose of it being able to regulate the treatment of personal data of all individuals in Brazil.

 This law does not apply to data related to organisations, robots or algorithms, it is designed to maintain and protect the privacy of individuals or natural persons as per the first article of the LGPD.